nhayase/XROSS/README.md

 # HYS
-HYS is the Python-based simulator for nanoscale multilayer, and this is completely free and open source.
+HYS is the Python-based simulator for nanoscale multilayer.
+It is completely free and open source.

 ## Honor code
 ・Prohibited for use in criminal or immoral activities.

 ・Please cite as follow when you use!
   "Naoki Hayase, "HYS - Python-based nanoscale multilayer simulator," arXiv (2024), (https://github.com/nhayase/HYS/)"

 ## Installation
 You can get HYS without any tedious preparation as follow.